wojurkowski/practice/README.md

 mix deps.get
 ```

 the last step before running application is to setup database and seed users with single command.
-This step might take a while because it seeds 1 million users, it took less than 5 minutes at my machine
+This step might take a while because it seeds 1 million users, it took less than 10 seconds at my machine
 ```bash
 mix ecto.setup
 ```